Ingrith-R2/Ingrith-R2/README.md

 - 👋 Hi, I’m @Ingrith-R2
 - 👀 I’m interested in read books...
 - 🌱 I’m currently learning how program in diferents lenguages..
-- 💞️ I’m looking to collaborate in diferents proyects.
+- 💞️ I’m looking to collaborate in diferents projects.
 - 📫 How to reach me for my email: dejaneiraromero@gmail.com or my number fhone: 0981402837

 <!---